In addition to our conduct and acceptable use policies, the following policies are in force in the Law Library:

 - Covered beverages and small, contained snacks are permitted on floors 2-5, with the following exceptions: computer workstations, Special Collections, stacks areas (near books), and the 1st floor.

-- Open plates of food, as well as messy, aromatic foods such as pizza and other takeout meals, are permitted ONLY in the Lounge on the third floor (available to everyone) and in the Law Student Lounge (available to law students only) on the fourth floor.
+- Open plates of food, as well as messy, aromatic foods such as pizza and other takeout meals, are permitted ONLY in the cafe on the third floor (available to everyone) and in the Law Student Lounge (available to law students only) on the fourth floor.

 Individuals who consume these foods elsewhere will be reminded of the policy and asked to relocate.